sourcegraph/handbook/content/people-ops/onboarding/buddy-program.md

 - 1 month, meeting once a week.

-People Ops will set up a recurring invite for buddies to meet.
+Managers will assign a buddy to their new hires and new hires will set up the recurring invite for dates/times that work best for them and their buddy.

 ## Buddy selection